 Bicycle Beyond is a trading name of Equatours Limited, holder of Travel Trust Association Membership Number U9604 and ATOL licence number T7432.
 Your contract is with Equatours Limited, a company registered in England & Wales.
 Registered office: 85 Great Portland Street, First Floor, London, W1W 7LT, UK Company Registration Number: 7756117.
 The following Terms shall have the meanings set out below when used in these Booking Conditions:

-‘You’, ‘Yours’, ‘Your Group’, the Client: means you and/or any person you are booking an Bicycle Beyond Travel Arrangements on behalf of.
+‘You’, ‘Yours’, ‘Your Group’, the Client; means you and/or any person you are booking a Bicycle Beyond or Equatours Travel Arrangements on behalf of.

 We set out below an explanation of the conditions that apply when you book a holiday with us.
-It is important that you read these conditions together with the holiday information, cruise information and holiday insurance pages (where applicable), as they not only define our obligations to you but also impose some important commitments upon you.
+It is important that you read these conditions together with the holiday information, as they not only define our obligations to you but also impose some important commitments upon you.